 The Cell compiler can be downloaded here.
 After you unzip the file, you'll see five directories:

 sublime-text.
-The first one contains the Cell compiler executable, the second one the standard library (which at the moment consists of just one file,
+The first one contains the Cell compilers/code generators (there's one for each target language), the second one the standard library (which at the moment consists of just one file,

 prelude.h), and the third one a few ready-to-build examples to get you started.
 You can find more information about them in